 The very first article I saw on this topic was posted here at Ehline Law.
-In that article, Michael Ehline argued that injury attorneys may need to find a new cottage industry if they want to stick around, or perhaps do products lawsuits against the developers of the technology if there are mass casualties due to a failure.
-Google announced a fully functional prototype of a self-driving car and is seeking manufacturers in the auto industry to use the technology, with hopes of the car being available on the market within five years.
+In that article, Michael Ehline argued that injury attorneys might need to find a new cottage industry if they want to stick around, or perhaps do products lawsuits against the developers of the technology if there are mass casualties due to a failure.
+Google announced a fully functional prototype of a self-driving car and is seeking manufacturers in the auto industry to use the technology, with hopes of the vehicle being available on the market within five years.

 Annually there are approximately 30,000 people who die in car crashes in the United States, with another two million injured.
-Most of these accidents occur due to some type of human error and the numbers have decreased over the years with upgrades in safety equipment, such as seatbelts and airbags.
+Most of these accidents occur due to some type of human error.
+And the numbers have decreased over the years with upgrades in safety equipment, such as seatbelts and airbags.
 The human error factor will change with the use of self-driven autos, which could also mean a reduction in personal injury claims and lawsuits theoretically when they emerge on the market.

 Insurance Institute for Highway Safety, President Adrian Lund said he doesn’t believe the self-driving vehicles will be on the market for consumers soon, because of the insurance and legal obstacles.
-Personal injury attorneys have little to worry about currently, because the auto regulators and insurance companies so far are not thrilled with vehicles that do not require a driver.
+Personal injury attorneys have little to worry about currently because the auto regulators and insurance companies so far are not thrilled with vehicles that do not require a driver.

 In any event, at least half of people in the UK refuse to ride in one of these cars, so public perception worldwide, and the technology itself has a lot of proving to do.
 But this is a snapshot of the future and why lawyers need to be enterprising.